MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationMe.md

                 - `[(Any) <Object>]`: This indicates any property can be added to this object.
               - `[Calculated <IMicrosoftGraphCalculatedColumn>]`: calculatedColumn
                 - `[(Any) <Object>]`: This indicates any property can be added to this object.
                 - `[Format <String>]`: For dateTime output types, the format of the value.
-Must be one of dateOnly or dateTime.
+Possible values are: dateOnly or dateTime.
                 - `[Formula <String>]`: The formula used to compute the value for this column.
                 - `[OutputType <String>]`: The output type used to format values in this column.
-Must be one of boolean, currency, dateTime, number, or text.
+Possible values are: boolean, currency, dateTime, number, or text.
               - `[Choice <IMicrosoftGraphChoiceColumn>]`: choiceColumn
                 - `[(Any) <Object>]`: This indicates any property can be added to this object.
                 - `[AllowTextEntry <Boolean?>]`: If true, allows custom values that aren't in the configured choices.